 The University of the Arts maintains a smoke-free environment.
 Smoking is prohibited in all areas of the residence halls.
 Students found smoking in their apartments, hallways, roofs, stairwells, catwalks, and/or balconies will be in violation of the smoking policy and will be subject to disciplinary action.
 Any used cigarettes, ashtrays, smoking paraphernalia, and/or ashes will be considered a violation of the smoking policy.
 Smoking is, in part, defined as carrying or holding of any lit or ignited pipe, cigar, cigarette, electronic cigarette, or any other lit or battery operated smoking equipment or device.
 Smoking is permitted only out of doors and 20 feet from building entrances and exits.

 SPECIAL ACCOMMODATION REQUESTS

-Students who wish to request housing accommodations or adjustments due to a disability must contact the Office of Disability Services at 215-717-6616.
-For more information, please refer to the Office of Educational Accessibility website.
+Students who wish to request housing accommodations or adjustments due to a disability must contact the Office of Educational Accessibility at 215-717-6616.
+For more information, please refer to the following website: http://www.uarts.edu/students/educational-accessibility